 |Component of population change||Measure||Assumption|

-Gradual increase in age-specific life expectancy at birth to 88 for males and 90 for females by 2051.
+ASDRs improve for all ages, leading to a gradual increase in average life expectancy at birth from 82 to 87 years for males and from 85 to 88 years for females by 2056.

 For sub-state projections, local fertility rates and migration patterns are specified.
 The assumption for mortality is the same across all areas.

-In VIF2016, the number of births each year is obtained by applying age specific fertility rates (ASFR) to the number of women in the relevant ages.
+In VIF2019, the number of births each year is obtained by applying age specific fertility rates (ASFR) to the number of women in the relevant ages.
 These ASFRs represent the likelihood of a woman of a given age having a child within the year.
 Influences on fertility are complex and interact to varying degrees over time.
 It is difficult to measure the impact of any one influence.
-Nonetheless, recent trends have been fairly consistent, with declining rates for the youngest ages and increasing rates for the 30 to 39 year olds.
-VIF2016 assumes a continuation of these trends, within reasonable limits.
-Overall, the resulting Total Fertility Rate (TFR) remains fairly constant around 1.8 child per woman for the projection period.
+Nonetheless, recent trends have been fairly consistent, with declining rates for the youngest ages and increasing rates for the 30 to 39-year-olds.
+VIF2019 assumes a continuation of these trends, within reasonable limits.
+Overall, the resulting Total Fertility Rate (TFR) remains fairly constant at around 1.6 children per woman for the projection period.

 The combination of strong population growth and substantial numbers of women in the childbearing age groups projected for the future will result in relatively high (and increasing) numbers of births in Victoria.
-After declining sharply in the early 1970's, the number of births has averaged around 61,000 per annum between 1975 and 2000.
-The number of births each year grew to 76,500 in 2013-14 and is expected to reach 117,000 by 2051.
+After declining sharply in the early 1970’s, the number of births averaged around 61,000 per annum between 1975 and 2000.
+The number of births each year has been over 78,000 since 2016 and is expected to reach 120,000 by 2056.

 Life expectancy (the average age to which a person is likely to live) has been increasing steadily in Victoria over the past century.
 With advances in life-prolonging medicines and technologies, reductions in premature life-ending events (e.g. infant mortality, road accidents, preventable diseases) and overall better health in the community, the trend of increasing longevity is expected to continue, albeit at a reduced rate.
-Life expectancy for those born in 2051 is expected to have increased to 88 years for males and 90 years for females.
+Life expectancy for those born in 2018 is estimated to be 82 years for males and 85 years for females.
+Life expectancy for those born in 2056 is expected to have increased to 87 years for males and 88 years for females.